 The Centers for Disease Control and Prevention recommends that people delay traveling during the pandemic until they are fully vaccinated.
 Traveling is risky and those who are asymptomatic can infect others.
-All fliers should self-monitor for symptoms before heading to the airport and wear masks during the entire duration of their trips.
+All fliers should self-monitor for symptoms before heading to the airport and wear masks for the entire duration of their trips.

 Traveling can be a stressful endeavor, especially on an empty stomach.
-While the novel coronavirus forced a number of spots to temporarily close, many have since reopened.
+While the novel coronavirus forced a number of spots to temporarily close, most have since reopened.
 Read on to find every place for a quick bite or drink.

 Arami: One of the city’s best sushi restaurants is also at Midway.
 Ty Fujimura’s West Town spot is among the tenants in the Concourse A food hall.
 Watch chefs carve up fresh fish while trying a maki roll or poke bowl.
 (Concourse A Food Hall)